Start with the caveat, not the formula

 Total trip cost

-Site fees, fallback nights, fuel lanes, service fees, daily utilities, and a per-night share of gear costs are added together.
+Site fees, fallback nights, fuel costs, service fees, daily utilities, and a per-night share of gear costs are added together.

 total cost = site fees + fallback fees + driving fuel + service fuel + service fees + generator fuel + utilities + amortized gear